kodydeda4/macos-firetodos/README.md

 ## 📝 Firestore CreateTodo

+`Firetodos` implementation of adding a Todo to a TodoList using Firestore.

 <img width="1039" alt="todos" src="https://user-images.githubusercontent.com/45678211/121011959-392ff280-c765-11eb-96bc-7ed6a68201a5.png">

-### TCA Implementation

-The example below shows the `Firetodos` implementation of adding a Todo to a TodoList using Firestore.

 ```swift
 struct TodosList {